Second Mexican Empire: Maximilian's reign

-Military hostilities
+Deteriorating imperial military situation

-In April 1865, the U.S. Civil War ended, and while the U.S. government was reluctant at the time to enter upon a conflict with France to enforce the Monroe Doctrine, official American sympathy remained with the deposed Mexican president Benito Juárez.
-The U.S. government refused to recognize the Empire and also ignored Maximilian's correspondence.
-In December, a thirty million dollar private American loan was approved for Juárez, and American volunteers joined the Mexican republican troops.
-An unofficial American raid occurred near Brownsville, and Juárez's minister to the United States, Matías Romero, proposed that General Grant or General Sherman intervene in Mexico to help the liberals.
+French troops had been able to take considerable Mexican territory from republican forces while the U.S. was embroiled in its civil war, but in April 1865, Union forces defeated the secessionist Confederate States of America after four years of bloody combat.
+The U.S. government was reluctant to enter a direct conflict with France to enforce the Monroe Doctrine prohibiting European powers in the Americas, but official U.S. government sympathy remained with Mexican president Benito Juárez.
+The U.S. government had refused to recognize the Empire and also ignored Maximilian's correspondence.
+In December 1865, a $30 million private American loan was approved for Juárez, indicating a confidence that he would return to power, and American volunteers joined the Mexican republican troops.
+An unofficial American raid occurred near Brownsville, and Juárez's minister to the United States, Matías Romero, proposed that General Grant or General Sherman intervene in Mexico to help the republican cause.
 The United States refrained from direct military intervention, but it put diplomatic pressure on France to leave Mexico.

 A concentration of French troops in the northern republican strongholds of Mexico led to a surge of republican guerrilla activity in the south.
-While French troops controlled major cities, guerrillas continued to be a major military threat in the countryside.
-In an effort to combat the increasing violence and in a belief that Juárez was outside of the national territory, Maximilian in October signed a decree authorizing the court martial and execution of anyone found either aiding or participating with the guerrillas.
-The harsh measure was not unprecedented in Mexican history even resembling an 1862 measure by Juárez, but it proved to be widely reviled, being branded the "Black Decree", and contributed to the growing unpopularity of the Empire.
+While French troops controlled major cities, guerrillas continued to be a major military threat in the countryside, which affected Imperial military planning.
+Troops had to be concentrated and operate in areas where guerrillas could not easily cut them off and eliminate them.
+In an effort to combat the increasing violence and in a belief that Juárez was outside of the national territory, Maximilian in October signed an order at the urging of the French military commander Bazaine, the so-called "Black Decree."
+It mandated the court martial and execution of anyone found either aiding or participating with the guerrillas against the Imperial government.
+Although the harsh measure was not unprecedented in Mexican history, resembling an 1862 measure by Juárez, it proved to be widely reviled, and contributed to the growing unpopularity of the Empire.

-Fall of the Empire

 In January 1866, seeing the war as unwinnable, Napoleon III declared to the French Chambers that he intended to withdraw the French military from Mexico.
 At this point, the U.S. government was no longer preoccupied militarily with winning the Civil War and could enforce the Monroe Doctrine against foreign intervention in the hemisphere.
-Maximilian's request to France for more aid or at least a delay in troop withdrawals was defused nominally because a possible war against Prussia was coming, so notwithstanding the sunk costs of the occupation, abandoning the enterprise was France's strategic decision.
+Maximilian's request to France for more aid or at least a delay in troop withdrawals was defused nominally because a possible war against Prussia was coming, so despite the sunk costs of the French occupation, abandoning the enterprise was France's strategic decision.
 Empress Carlota arrived in Europe in an attempt to plead for the Empire's cause, but she was unable to gain France's support.
-The failure of her mission and the execution of her husband might well caused her to go insane.
-She spent the rest of her life in Belgium, living in seclusion until her death in 1927.